 Don’t miss this annual celebration of the best of the University of Rochester.
 Meet fellow alumni, hear exceptional speakers, enjoy first-class entertainment, and attend special events.
 Diversity and Inclusion related events are frequent throughout the weekend.
 Register today for Meliora Weekend 2020: October 1-4!

 Each year the University of Rochester’s Diversity Conference brings together the University of Rochester and Greater Rochester communities, highlighting a common theme that guides the focus of conversations for the daylong event.
 Diversity-related topics may involve, but are not limited to: race/ethnicity, class, gender, culture, sexuality or orientation, disabilities/abilities, religion, or age.

 In support of our transgender and gender-expansive alumnx, the University of Rochester will provide a complimentary, no-cost, reprint of diplomas for members of these communities so that this important symbol of their time at UR, which hangs in offices across the world, represents who each of our graduates are authentically.
 To take advantage of this service and request a reprint of your diploma, please contact Associate Director of Alumni Relations Lauren McKenna at email@example.com.
 To view more alumni benefits and resources, visit our comprehensive benefits page.

 Tell Us About Yourself

 Please help us provide you with relevant information related to diversity and inclusion initiatives by updating your information using this form.

-For more information on multicultural programming, contact Chloe Corcoran ’04, associate director of alumni relations at firstname.lastname@example.org.
+For more information on identity-based programs and events, contact Lauren McKenna, associate director of alumni relations at firstname.lastname@example.org.